milkywvve/milkywvve/README.md

 ♡ · Cuds and hugs are OK!!
 Stay with me for as long as you want. <3

-♡ · Roleplay OK!!
-(Tell me before going into character, though.)
+♡ · Roleplay OK, but I don't do that kind of thing often!! :,D

 <br>